Since the middle ages there have been many of cases of stigmata, whereby a person receives the five wounds of Christ Jesus on the body.

 .. owing to the intensity of the experiences which must be undergone in the seven stages of the Christian initiation, the effects go right into the physical body.
 For through the strength and power with which we go through these feelings, it really is at first as if water were washing over our feet, and then as if we were transfixed with wounds.
 We actually feel as if thorns were pressing into our head; we feel all the pain and suffering of the Crucifixion.
 We have to feel this before we can experience the Mystical Death, the Burial, and the Resurrection, as these also have been described.
 Even if we have not gone through these feelings with sufficient intensity, they will certainly have the effect that we become strong and full of love in the right sense of the word.
 But what we then incorporate can go only as far as the etheric body.
 When, however, we begin to feel that our feet are as though washed with water, our body as if covered with wounds, then we have succeeded in driving these feelings so deeply into our nature that they have penetrated as far as the physical body.
 They do indeed penetrate the physical body, and then the stigmata, the marks of the bleeding wounds of Christ Jesus, may appear.
 We drive the feelings inwards into the physical body and know that they develop their strength in the physical body itself.
 We consciously feel ourselves more in the grip of our whole being than if the impressions were merely in the astral body and etheric body.
 The essential thing is that through a process of mystical feeling we work right into our physical body; and when we do this we are doing nothing less than making ourselves ready in our physical body to receive the Phantom that went forth from the grave on Golgotha.
 Hence we work into our physical body in order to make it so living that it feels a relationship with, an attractive force towards, the Phantom that rose out of the grave on Golgotha.

-Personal opinion: Rudolf Steiner did not mention the stigmata when lecturing on Franciscus of Assisi, and did not mention the well known Anna Katharina Emmerick either in his twenty years of lecturing (though he did answer one question on her, but even then did not go into the contents about her visions of the christ, whereas he could well have done so).
-The fact that he did elaborate repeatedly on the comparison of the christian initiation to the rosecrucian (see references), implies a clear prioritization of what he deemed important.
-This ought to suffice for clear guidance (and confirmation of our inner compass of discernment) so we do not get carried away in our interests or by the sensation around the topic.
+Rudolf Steiner did not mention the stigmata when lecturing on Franciscus of Assisi, and did not mention the well known Anna Katharina Emmerick either in his twenty years of lecturing (though he did answer one question on her, but even then did not go into the contents about her visions of the christ, whereas he could well have done so).
+The fact that he did elaborate repeatedly on the comparison of the Christian initiation to the Rosecrucian (see references), implies a clear prioritization of what he deemed important.
+This ought to suffice for clear guidance (and confirmation of our inner compass of discernment) so one does not get carried away in our interests or by the sensation around the topic.
 In a sense it's a distraction from what all of us should be doing and focusing on daily.

 Lecture 1911-10-14-GA131 seems to imply that invisible stigmata are in the astral body, red spots are changes in the etheric body, and permanent stigmata affecting the physical body.